+2He makes me lie down in green pastures;

+he leads me beside still waters;

+3he restores my soul.

-The LORD is my shepherd, I shall not want.
-He makes me lie down in green pastures; he leads me beside still waters; he restores my soul.
-He leads me in right paths for his name's sake.
+He leads me in right paths He leads me in right paths for his name's sake.

-Even though I walk through the darkest valley, I fear no evil; for you are with me; your rod and your staff they comfort me.
+4Even though I walk through the darkest valley, I fear no evil; for you are with me; your rod and your staff they comfort me.

-You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
+5You prepare a table before me

+in the presence of my enemies;

+you anoint my head with oil;

+my cup overflows.

-Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the LORD my whole life long.
+6Surely goodness and mercy shall follow me

+all the days of my life,

+and I shall dwell in the house of the LORD

+my whole life long.